johnmogi/password/README.md

 4. repeat validation attempts until all checks pass

 ## additional info:
 a password validation script-
 the script will be supplied with an argument - the password. that argument will be checked for complexity: small letters, capital, numbers and minimum lengh (10)
+// using echo $? to validate the exit status codes.

 added branches:
 Password validation using bash.